junglesta/wherenodoctor/_posts/2016-01-03-green-pages.md

   2. Aspirin causes stomach pain or ‘heartburn’ in some persons.

-  To avoid this, take aspirin with milk, a little bicarbonate of soda, or a lot of water—or together with meals.
+  To avoid this, take aspirin with milk, a little bicarbonate of soda, or a lot of water, or together with meals.

   3. Do not give more than 1 dose of aspirin to a dehydrated person until he begins to urinate well.